The importance of magnification effects in galaxy-galaxy lensing: Magnification bias in halo-mass estimates

-with respect to $\bol{\Theta}$, where $\gamma_{{\rm t},i}(\bol{\Theta})$ is the halo model prediction of $\gamma_{\rm t}(\theta|\bol{\Theta})$ averaged over the size of the $i$th separation bin that corresponds to $\gamma_{{\rm t},i}$.
-We refer to $\bol{\Theta}_{\rm mle}$ as the parameter set that minimises $\chi^2(\bol{\Theta})$.
-Finally, given the MLE $\bol{\Theta}_{\rm mle}$, we obtain the MLE of the mean halo mass by the integral
+with respect to $\bol{\Theta}$, where $\gamma_{\mathrm{t},i}(\bol{\Theta})$ is the halo model prediction of $\gt(\theta|\bol{\Theta})$ averaged over the size of the $i$th separation bin that corresponds to $\gamma_{\mathrm{t},i}$.
+We refer to $\bol{\Theta}_\mathrm{mle}$ as the parameter set that minimises $\chi^2(\bol{\Theta})$.
+Finally, given the MLE $\bol{\Theta}_\mathrm{mle}$, we obtain the MLE of the mean halo mass by the integral

-which has to be evaluated for the HOD of galaxies that is determined by $\bol{\Theta}_{\rm mle}$.
+which has to be evaluated for the HOD of galaxies that is determined by $\bol{\Theta}_\mathrm{mle}$.

-In Fig.\,\ref{pic:shearfit} we show four examples of tangential shear estimates and their best shear profile fit from the halo model.
-For the shear profiles we switched off magnification effects of lens and source galaxies.
+In Fig.\,\ref{pic:shearfit}, we show four examples of tangential shear estimates and their best shear profile fit from the halo model.
+For the shear profiles, we switched off magnification effects of lens and source galaxies.
 It can be seen that the fitting procedure works reasonably well.
-The halo model itself is only an approximation to the inhomogeneous matter distribution in the Universe, and in the presence of our simulated data with almost vanishing Poisson noise, we do not expect the halo model to work perfectly.
-We further use approximations such as a truncated NFW model and a specific concentration to halo-mass relation, that certainly further limits the accuracy we can obtain with the halo model.
+The halo model itself is only an approximation of the inhomogeneous matter distribution in the Universe, and in the presence of our simulated data with almost vanishing Poisson noise, we do not expect the halo model to work perfectly.
+We further used approximations such as a truncated NFW model and a specific mass-concentration relation, that certainly further limits the accuracy we can obtain with the halo model.
 The mean relative difference between the data and the model for the 16 bins is \(2.6\%\) for \(\zd=0.41\), and \(1.3\%\) for \(\zd=0.62\).
 As expected, the shear profiles are almost independent of the flux limit of sources if their redshift is fixed, as can be seen for the red and blue crosses, as well as for the magenta and green crosses.
-On the other hand, the difference for the red/blue and magenta/green shear profiles has mainly three reasons.
+On the other hand, there are three main reasons for the difference between the red/blue and magenta/green shear profiles.
 The lensing efficiencies \(\Dds/\Ds\) are different for different \zd.
 Thus, the red/blue shear profile with \(\zd= 0.41\) has a larger lensing efficiency than the magenta/green one with \(\zd=0.62\).
-Moreover, we observe fixed angular scales which corresponds to different physical scales, and lastly, the lens galaxy population might evolve between the two redshifts.
+Moreover, we observed fixed angular scales, which corresponds to different physical scales.
+Lastly, the lens galaxy population might evolve between the two redshifts.